Dionne-Stratton/belovedzguard-admin/ADMIN_README.md

 {
   "_id": "ObjectId",
   "title": "string (required)",
-  "songs": ["ObjectId"] (optional),
-  "createdAt": "Date",
+  "songs": ["ObjectId"] (optional, ordered array), "createdAt": "Date",
   "updatedAt": "Date"
 }
 ```

+Note: The `songs` array order is preserved when creating or updating albums.
+Use the up/down arrows in the admin panel to reorder songs.

 ## Troubleshooting

 ### "Error loading songs/albums"

 - Check if the API is running
-- Verify the API_BASE_URL in `src/config/api.js`
+- Verify the API_BASE_URL in your `.env` file
 - Check browser console for detailed error messages

-### "Admin access required" errors
+### "Admin access required" or 401 errors

-- Ensure your JWT token is valid
-- Verify you have admin permissions in Auth0
+- Make sure you're logged in via Auth0
-- Check that the token hasn't expired (typically 24 hours)
+- Check that your user has admin permissions in Auth0
-- **Token Expiration**: If your token expires while using the admin panel, you'll see a warning and be prompted to enter a new token
+- Verify your `.env` file has correct Auth0 credentials
+- Check browser console for detailed error messages

-### Token not saving
+### Auth0 login not working

+- Verify your Auth0 domain, client ID, and audience in `.env` file
-- Check if localStorage is enabled in your browser
+- Check that `localhost:3000` is allowed in your Auth0 application settings
-- Try clearing browser cache
-- Check browser console for errors
+- See `AUTH0_SETUP.md` for detailed configuration

 ## Security Notes

-- JWT tokens are stored in browser localStorage
+- Auth0 handles token management automatically
-- Never commit tokens to version control
+- Never commit `.env` files to version control
-- Tokens have expiration times (typically 24 hours)
+- Auth0 tokens are cached securely by the Auth0 SDK
-- Admin operations require valid JWT authentication
+- Admin operations require valid authentication
 - All API calls include the Authorization header automatically
-- **Token Expiration**: The admin panel automatically detects expired tokens and prompts you to enter a new one
+- The session persists across page refreshes

 ## Support